armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 This document assumes the following:

-* We have a Kubernetes cluster up and running, with at least 4x CPUs and 12 GiB of memory.
-(This is the bare minimum to install and run Spinnaker; depending on our Spinnaker workload, we may need more resources)
+* Your Kubernetes cluster is up and running with at least 4 CPUs and 12 GB of memory.
+This is the bare minimum to install and run Spinnaker; depending on our Spinnaker workload, you may need more resources.
-* We have `kubectl` installed and are able to access and create Kubernetes resources
+* You have `kubectl` installed and are able to access and create Kubernetes resources.
-* We have access to an object storage bucket, or the ability to create an object storage bucket.  _For the initial version of this document, we cover Amazon S3 **only**._
+* You have access to an object storage bucket or the ability to create an object storage bucket.  _For the initial version of this document, **only** Amazon S3 is used._
-* We have access to an IAM role or user with access to the S3 bucket or can create an IAM role or user with access to the S3 bucket.
+* You have access to an IAM role or user with access to the S3 bucket.
+If neither of these exist, you need to create an IAM role or user with access to the S3 bucket.

 This document is written with the following workflow in mind: